pytorch/glow/docs/IR.md

 the compilation of the program.
 Inputs and outputs of Glow programs should be modeled using Placeholder nodes.
 Concrete tensors are attached to placeholder nodes during the compilation of the program, and not before.
-This means that unlike variables, the optimizer can’t inspect or mutate the content of Placeholder nodes.
+This means that unlike constants, the optimizer can’t inspect or mutate the content of Placeholder nodes.
 The same program could be compiled using different bound tensors without changing the semantics of the program.

-We are in the process of migrating the project from mutable variables into constant variables and Placeholder nodes.
-The motivation, plan and status of this project are described in the github issue #1334.
+### Variable Mutability

+During IRGen, constants and placeholders are converted into WeightVars.
+These WeightVars are annotated with Mutable or Constant labels, depending on the source and whether the weights are modified during the execution of the program.

 ### Predicates